KeyboardKit/website/collections/_features/Layout.md

 KeyboardKit will register a ``StandardKeyboardLayoutProvider`` when the keyboard is loaded.
 It has a QWERTY layout by default, but you can inject localized providers, modify it, or replace it.

-[KeyboardKit Pro][Pro] unlocks and registers localized providers for all keyboard locales when you register a valid license key.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks and registers localized input sets and layout providers.
+Information about Pro features can be found at the end of this article.